 #3: Change and Post-Change: Emphasize education and validation.

 Ensuring successful change management in healthcare workforce solutions means not just involving everyone but also providing them with the information they need to succeed in their roles.
-Especially with a healthcare MSP solution, it’s important to ensure that resources are available to help eliminate barriers to adoption among the clinicians who work with the service each day.
+Therefore, it’s crucial to have resources in place to help clinicians overcome barriers when adopting a healthcare MSP solution.

 To this end, education may need to be extended to change agents, facility administrators and even patients or residents.
-If a new program involves a transition in scheduling or a caregiver reassignment, for instance, the effects to the people being cared for, and their families, should not only be minimized but also communicated proactively, with a line left open for any questions or concerns.
+When implementing a new program that involves changes in scheduling or caregiver assignments, it is important to minimize the impact on the individuals receiving care and their families.
+Additionally, proactive communication should be provided with an open line for any questions or concerns.

 Among with education, program builders should be careful to ensure that workers receive validation for their success in embracing the changes required of them.